oplS16projects/SlimeVolleyball/README.md

 In the SlimeVolleyball directory, open /Source/SlimeGame.rkt using racket or it's gui interace Drracket.
 On linux, this can be achieved easily by running
 ```
-racket /Source/SlimeGame.rkt
+racket SlimeGame.rkt
 ```
-in the SlimeVolleyball directory.
+in the Source directory.

 ### Analysis